Omycron83/Notes/Temp/Vorschrieb.md

 - Road transport (11.9%)
 - The raising of lifestock (5.8%)

+Methane:
+- Almost half of pollution produced by methane

 ![[Pasted image 20240601203722.png]]
 ### Severn Suzuki Climate Change:
 Back then, environmental activism was a very different thing than it is today: not only was the topic orders of magnitude less popular, but the talking points where different as well.